Event-AHU/Medical_Image_Analysis/R2GenCSR/README.md

 **Testing mode**

-Once you finished the training, you can test the model by running the following script:
+Once you finished the training, you can test the model by running the following method:

 ```bash
 bash scripts/mimic.sh path/to/save/checkpoint.pth